Last Updated on July 26, 2022 by Michelle Ball

 As outlined in Education Code 48901.7(b) , there are ways a student may have additional access to their phone at school.

-If a student requires a cell phone per their special education program (IEP: Individualized Education Program), access to the device can be written into the student’s IEP document.
+If a student requires a cell phone per their special education program (IEP: Individualized Education Program), or their 504 Plan, access to the device can be written into the student’s IEP or 504 document.

 Additionally, if a doctor decides a cell phone is medically required, as in the case of a student with Diabetes, who may need it to monitor blood sugar levels, a student may have additional access.